 An arthropod is an invertebrate animal belonging to the phylum Arthropoda, such as an insect, spider or crustacean.
 The DBG Collection of Arthropods (DBGA) was founded in 2015 by staff members interested in discovering and documenting insect, spider, and greater arthropod diversity within the Gardens and in educating the public about the role of arthropods in the Gardens and in wildlands.
-Today, DBGA holds nearly 900 specimens, all collected from the grounds of Denver Botanic Gardens.
+Today, DBGA holds over 4,000 specimens collected from Denver Botanic Gardens and wildlands.

 Explore Arthropod Collections Through SCAN

 DBG Collection of Arthropod specimens are discoverable online through SCAN, an external database used by arthropod collections across North America.

 - Go to https://scan-bugs.org/portal/ (called “SCAN”)

 - Click the Select/Deselect All at the top to deselect all the check boxes